For parents/carers with children from birth to one year.

 For parents /carers with children from birth to four years.

-The parenting programme offers a combination of play, film footage, therapeutic work and food and nurturing advice and guidance.
+The parenting programme offers a combination of play, film footage, therapeutic work along with food and nurturing advice and guidance.

 For parents / carers with children from birth to three years